NIBM-SOCE/CurRes26-CS-SE/README.md

 Governance repository for the Years 1 and 2 module descriptors of the Computer Science with Software Engineering pathway, produced under NIBM's School of Computing and Engineering (SOCE) curriculum restructuring initiative, CurRes26.

-This repository holds the governance-ready module descriptors for CS(SE) only.
-CS(SE) is one of four pathways in the restructured BSc Computer Science with Software Engineering programme; the others (Computer Science with Artificial Intelligence and Data Science, Information Technology for Business, and Network Engineering and Cybersecurity) are governed and versioned separately.
+This repository holds the governance-ready module descriptors for the Software Engineering (SE) pathway, together with the institution-wide common modules shared across the programme.
+SE is one of four pathways in the restructured BSc programme; the others (Computer Science with Artificial Intelligence and Data Science, Information Technology for Business, and Network Engineering and Cybersecurity) are governed and versioned separately.

 ---

 ## 1. Programme Context

-The BSc Computer Science with Software Engineering programme is delivered in two stages:
+The programme is delivered in two stages:

 - **Years 1 and 2** are governed by NIBM under the Sri Lanka Qualifications Framework (SLQF).
 This is the scope of this repository.
 - **Years 3 and 4** are delivered in partnership with Coventry University under the UK Framework for Higher Education Qualifications (FHEQ), leading to a BSc (Hons) award.
 Years 3 and 4 are outside this repository; they are referenced here only for continuity.